Your 15 Week Old Baby's Milestones And Development — Sleep, Schmeep

-By this point, you’re probably either getting out and about more often with your baby, or sending him to daycare.
+By this point, you’re probably either getting out and about more often with your little one, or sending the baby to daycare.
 Either way — unless you’re keeping him in a plastic bubble – he’s going to be exposed to more germs.
 (Yay.)
 To help ward them off, practice judicious hand-washing, carry sanitizer with you, minimize baby’s close contact with people, and avoid situations where you know someone is or has recently been sick.
 If you have any specific questions about this, you can ask your pediatrician at your baby’s well visit.